kgaughan/komorebi/README.rst

 deprecate stereochro.me as a website.

 The project will be a partial port of my old PHP code over to a WSGI app of some sort written in Python.
-Additionally, I'll be replacing the database with SQLite, though I'm slightly worried about data corruption issues there.

 The pages functionality is due to be replaced with a set of permanent redirects to my blog.
 The linklog is probably going to be moved to